Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Oak Grove Baptist Church home page

-Updated August 5, 2000, Copyright 2000 Oak Grove Baptist Church of Cadiz, Ky.
+Updated July 8, 2009, Copyright 2009 Oak Grove Baptist Church of Cadiz, Ky.
 The use of images contained on this web site without the written permission of the church is prohibited.
-Questions regarding this web site may be addressed to orville.herndon@murraystate.edu.
+Questions regarding this web site may be addressed to: orville.herndon "at" murraystate.edu.